 ps: The lavender field next to Grange Ventoux is theirs.
 Next to the restaurant you will find a shop with food and lavender products.

 L’O des Sourses

 This restaurant is located on the domain of the castle Gipiéres, slightly above Montbrun Les bain.
 From the terrace you have a beautiful view at this village and the Ventoux, especially the sunset is extraordinary here.
 Don’t be intimidated by the majestic driveway, here they serve meals for every budget.
 The chef makes maximum use of regional seasonal products.
 Ludovic has made his mark in several star restaurants and is a passionate wine lover.
 On Thursday evenings during the summer season you can taste 16 wines from the 170 wines that he has for sale.

 Le Bistrot de Lagarde

 The restaurant is secluded on top of the highest part of the Plateau d’Albion.
 From Sault you drive 16 km through lavender fields and forests.
 You wouldn’t expect a restaurant in this hamlet with about 40 inhabitants.
 Certainly not when you know that it is an old bunker in an ex-old military domain.
 We came here for dinner for the first time in 2012 and thought it was a revelation, a real culinary discovery.
 The service was extremely friendly and the owners genuinely came to ask if everything was fine.
-We were absolutely not surprised when they hijacked a Michelin * for the first time in 2014.
+We were absolutely not surprised when they received a Michelin star for the first time in 2014.
 Their prices have not changed since then, for 48 euros you can order a surprising menu consisting of many small dishes.
-Booking well in advance is a must!
+Booking well in advance is necessary!